“D” Body Shape- You Gain Weight In Your Hips And Backside

 Our number one, lifesaving jeans tip for a “D”?
 The BeltAway belt.
 Now you can buy jeans that fit you in the hips/thighs and not struggle with waist gap.
 This belt will hold the back of your jeans comfortably against your lower back.
 You won’t feel the gap in the back when you reach down to pick something up.
 We both own them and wear them regularly for different reasons.
 It has changed our view of jeans and shopping.
 It lays flat, is completely adjustable while wearing, and there is no buckle bulge.
 It’s the best $25 you can spend.

 When your hips are the widest part of your body, your shirt or jacket hemline should NOT end there.
 If your shirt hem ends here this is where the eye will be drawn.
 The hemline of your top should fall below or above your hips.
-A great option for you is a tunic length shirt.
+A great option for you is a tunic-length shirt.
 Put your arms straight down at your sides.
 Your top should end about where your knuckles are.
 Another important tip is varying hem lengths.
-If you are wearing a jacket, sweater or vest, it should be longer or shorter than your shirt.
-For example if you are wearing a tunic length top, your jacket over top should be shorter than tunic length.
-Every time you wear a top and a jacket that have the same hem length, you add thickness to the area where they end.
+If you are wearing a jacket, sweater, or vest, it should be longer or shorter than your shirt.
+For example, if you are wearing a tunic length top, your jacket over top should be shorter than tunic length.
+Every time you wear a top and a jacket that has the same hem length, you add thickness to the area where they end.

 And our best secret of all.
 Shoulder pads.
 Yep, you heard us right.
 Not the football shoulder pads of the 80s, but the sleek version that velcro right onto your bra strap.
 If you gain weight in your hips, you likely have sloped shoulders.
 This can make you appear more narrow on top than on the bottom and therefore make your hips appear wider.
 Adding shoulder pads balances out your top with your bottom.
 Other options for adding balance to your shoulders are a square or boat neckline.
 Jackets with epaulets or shoulder details are another great way to bring overall balance to a “D” body shape.

 It is easy to focus on the things you wish you could change.
 But, you are not a mistake.
 You were not made by accident and your shape is not an accident either.
-You are beautiful in the skin your are in!
-Let us know if you have body shape related questions that we can answer for you.
+You are beautiful in the skin you are in!
+Let us know if you have body shape-related questions that we can answer for you.